“The Bluest Eye”

-Pecola Breedlove, a young black girl growing up in the 1940’s, wants nothing more than to be loved.
+Pecola Breedlove, a young black girl, wants nothing more than to be loved.
 Confronting turmoil at home, she prays for Shirley Temple’s blue eyes, believing their beauty is the only thing standing between her and the happiness of the white girls at school.
 This powerful adaptation of Toni Morrison’s debut novel explores the destructive power of racism and the strength of a community attempting to embrace an era of change.

-The UC Davis Department of Theatre and Dance presents this blistering contemporary drama in the Main Theatre, Wright Hall, May 10-12 and 17-19 at 7 p.m. with 2 p.m. matinees on May 12 and 19.
+The UC Davis Department of Theatre and Dance presents this blistering contemporary drama in the Main Theatre, Wright Hall, May 17-19, 2018 at 7 p.m. with a 2 p.m. matinee on May 19.
 General audience tickets are $18.50, faculty/staff tickets are $17 and students/seniors tickets are $12.

 Contains adult themes and situations, recommended for ages 16 and up.

 Director Margaret Laurena Kemp said, “this show will come to life on stage by melding of the work of an African American writer and an application of South African puppetry.
-Janni Younge, best known for her ground-braking puppetry work in the Broadway and international productions of ‘War Horse.’ will co-direct the production.
+Janni Younge, best known for her ground-breaking puppetry work, will co-direct the production.
 These approaches will underscore the myth and magical realism that is ingrained in the narrative as a path to unpacking the themes of race, class and gender that are the core of this work.”

 “Diamond gives Morrison’s characters enough psychological definition for us to becomes absorbed in who they are and what happens to them; they’re all allowed to speak independently of the author.” – The Washington Post